Geosyntec/pycvc/README.md

 ## Using `pycvc`
-With `pycvc` and all of its dependencies installed, they best way to get started is by downloading and using the [notebook](https://github.com/Geosyntec/pycvc/blob/master/examples/Data%20Summaries.ipynb]) in this repository.
+With `pycvc` and all of its dependencies installed, the best way to get started is by downloading and using the [notebook](https://github.com/Geosyntec/pycvc/blob/master/examples/Data%20Summaries.ipynb]) in this repository.

 ### Getting CVC Analysis Notebooks (and Source Code)
-To do so, you can either use git to clone the entire repository and source code with the cmd:
+To do so, you can either use git to clone the entire repository and source code with the command:
 ```
 git clone https://github.com/Geosyntec/pycvc.git
 ```